-- Select the page where you want to embed the video
+- Select the page or post where you want to embed the video

-- In the html mode of the page, place the cursor at the spot where you want to show the video
+- In the html mode (Text tab in WordPress) of the page, place the cursor at the spot where you want to show the video

 - Press CTRL+V (paste for Windows) or Command+C(paste for MacOs) to paste the code into the page.

-Word of caution: on Vimeo, commercial videos are not allowed.
+Word of caution: on Vimeo, commercial videos are not allowed in the Free and Vimeo Plus account.
 See also the article Vimeo-the-secret-of-good-quality/ for more info.